Bugtime Adventures

 Bugtime Adventures is an American children's animated series that began airing in 2003.
 13 episodes were produced, to air on Christian TV stations like TBN.
 The entire series is also available on DVD.

 Synopsis

 Bugtime Adventures interleaves historical events described in the Bible with fictional stories of a community of bugs who live nearby in Bugglesville.
 The bugs' story overlaps with the Biblical human story — for example, in the first episode, "Blessing in Disguise", Iggy the wild bee crashlands on the back of Joseph, who is struggling with emotions of forgiveness and revenge.
 Iggy's awareness of Joseph's story helps him to solve his own problems in Bugglesville.

-The show was produced by Lightning Bug Flix in association with Kim's Ani Communications (Kim's Ani Comm) & Santa Fe Communications, and animated by Starburst Animation Studio & Saerom Animation in Seoul, South Korea.
+The show was produced by Lightning Bug Flix in association with Kim's Ani Communications (Kim's Ani Comm) & Santa Fe Communications, and animated by Starburst Animation Studio in Seoul, South Korea.

 Episodes

 Generally, the real Bible event is paralleled in some way by the fictional bug story.
 Thirteen episodes were produced: